Originally published on 24th March 2016 Last updated on 9th August 2024

 Well, the hardest part can be trying to get your doctor to prescribe anything other than T4-only medicine.

-The vast majority of conventional doctors have been trained to stick to prescribing T4 synthetics, so many patients these days are unfortunately having to go private to see a doctor who will prescribe other medication options or even self-source it online, which carries many risks, just to get the medication they need to function like a normal human being.
+The vast majority of mainstream doctors have been trained to stick to prescribing T4 synthetics, so many patients these days are unfortunately having to go private to see a doctor who will prescribe other medication options or even self-source it online, which carries many risks, just to get the medication they need to function like a normal human being.

 What is the Best Thyroid Medication?